fractional-company/contracts/README.md

 #### depositERC721
 Anyone can deposit an ERC721 token into the contract
 #### withdrawERC721
-The token holder can withdraw any ERC721 tokens in the contract
+The token owner can withdraw any ERC721 tokens in the contract
 #### withdrawETH
-The token holder can withdraw any ETH in the contract
+The token owner can withdraw any ETH in the contract
 #### withdrawERC20
-The token holder can withdraw any ERC20 token in the contract
+The token owner can withdraw any ERC20 token in the contract

 ## Deployments
 ### Mainnet